I charge you in the presence of God, who gives life to all things,

 Sometimes, there is the sense that these people wrote it in a vacuum.
 Of course, they didn’t.
 They were immersed in Scripture in ways that few of us are in the United States today.

 At the same time, they were being persecuted.
 The persecution and martyrdoms were equal opportunity persecuters.
 Both men AND women were murdered for their beliefs that were different from others who believed in similar ways.
 “All” the persecutors wanted was for these people to give lip service to the State Church.
 That is why the early founders of our nation did not want a state church.
 It had nothing to do with keeping GOD out of the public eye.
-It had to do with keeping politics out of control of the church!
+It had to do with keeping the church out of control of politicians!

 Now do you understand where the desire to separate Church and State came from?
 It had nothing to do with leaving GOD off public buildings and money!
 It had to do with keeping politicians out of control of the church!